SoloVid/Thy/docs/language-spec.md

 Functions are snippets of code written somewhere else.
 Function values are used to break down code into smaller manageable chunks and allow reuse of common code functionality in multiple places.
-Functions in Thy are equivalent to [objects in TypeScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Language_overview#functions), but the functionality provided in Thy for constructing functions is much simplified as compared to TypeScript.
+Functions in Thy are equivalent to [functions in TypeScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Language_overview#functions), but the functionality provided in Thy for constructing functions is much simplified as compared to TypeScript.